fanghaolei/fanghaolei.github.io/s3-method-organize-projects.md

 )
 ```

 You can see that with the S3 methods, we have the ability to scale our core functions to many projects without worrying about human error or hidden bugs in copy & paste.
-And if there's a bug in the core function, fixing in one place means all projects are also fixed.
+And if there's a bug in the core function, fixing it in one place means all projects are also fixed.